Whole Grain Statistics

 Taste Becomes One of Many Motivators

-While it is commonly believed that many consumers eat whole grains despite their stronger taste, we are learning that some consumers have come to prefer the fuller, nuttier taste of whole grains – and only ten percent of those survey reported never eating whole grains.
+While it is commonly believed that many consumers eat whole grains despite their stronger taste, we are learning that some consumers have come to prefer the fuller, nuttier taste of whole grains – and only ten percent of those surveyed reported never eating whole grains.

 “What is your primary reason for choosing to eat whole grain products?”